Travel Restrictions Update: President Trump Issues Proclamation Instituting Travel Restrictions on New List of Nations

 - Lawful Permanent Residents are reminded not to relinquish or abandon their permanent resident status during any detention by CBP officers.
 They should insist on speaking with an immigration attorney and appearing before an immigration judge if they are asked to relinquish their permanent residency.

-- Holders of U.S. temporary visas are reminded to comply with the terms of their visas at all times and to be prepared to demonstrate continued compliance when requesting re-entry or other immigration benefits inside the United States, such as extension of work authorization, change or extension of status, or adjustment of status to lawful permanent residency.
+- Holders of U.S. temporary visas are reminded to comply with the terms of their visas at all times and to be prepared to demonstrate continued compliance when requesting re-entry or other immigration benefits inside the United States, such as the extension of work authorization, change or extension of status, or adjustment of status to lawful permanent residency.

 - Employers and individuals are reminded that CBP officers hold significant power when admitting individuals at the border.
 This power includes the ability to detain individuals, to search their belongings and possessions (including electronic devices), and to deny the right to counsel.